FluxMQ

 • Publish to sensors/temp goes through normal pub/sub routing (subscriptions, retained, cluster pub/sub).

+The $queue/ prefix is what activates queue semantics — whether the target is an ephemeral, durable, or stream queue.
 If you configured a queue with topic bindings that match a non-$queue/ topic, MQTT publishes to that topic will still not be enqueued, because the MQTT broker does not route non-$queue/ publishes into the queue manager.

 Architecture